tmparks/eecs-119/lab04.md

 paragraph.</dd>
 </dl>

-For examples of text produced with the ".JST" command, see this handout.
+For examples of text produced with the ".JST" command, see the two paragraphs above.

 ### For Hot Shots